-There are many factors that influence knee replacement recovery time.
+Knee replacement recovery time is affected by a variety of factors.
 It is important to consider all aspects in order to determine if surgery is right for you.

 The following timeline represents the recovery trajectory that is generally expected after total knee replacement surgery without complications or the presence of other conditions2-4.